 - Rain attire– if you haven’t heard, expect lots and lots of rain.
 If you go on your Alaskan cruise and it doesn’t rain, well thank the weather gods because, from everything we read and heard, you should always prepare for it.
 Take a rain poncho or a raincoat with a hood.
+A fantastic idea is to shop for rain coats for sailing.
+You can read more about options for those here.
 Don’t bring an umbrella.
 Do you really want to carry that around?
 Just have a hood on your jacket or poncho and you will be fine.
 Your stateroom may have an umbrella in it if you really want one.
-Check with your cruise line, but for the love of Pete, don’t waste the space by packing an umbrella.
+Check with your cruise line, but for the love of Pete, don’t waste space by packing an umbrella.

 - Jeans– we brought one pair of jeans and wore them several times.
 We read other bloggers who said they brought a pair of jeans for each day.
 (1) we don’t own that many pairs of jeans, (2) jeans are known to be one of the pieces of clothing that you can re-wear several times over before washing, and (3) why?
 That is just crazy packing!